 Ballyhoo Betty has been working for DPW since 2011 and managing Burning Man’s Community Yellow Bike Program since 2013.
 In addition to participating in Regional Burns around the world, she is an avid supporter of cycling communities, teaches yoga, and works in digital design.

-Brody is a native Californian and recovering shy person who enjoys hugs, snacks, and increasing the amount of happiness in the world.
-Brody first attended Burning Man in 2004, found out that she doesn't actually know how to relax for an entire week, and started volunteering in 2005.
+Brody is a native Californian and recovering shy person who enjoys hugs and snacks.
+Brody first attended Burning Man in 2004, found out that she doesn't actually know how to “go to Burning Man”, and started volunteering in 2005.
 Her mission in life is to increase the amount of happiness in the world, and she would like someone to teach her how to carve a wooden bear with a chainsaw.
 These two things are not necessarily related.